bxlab/qbb2020/assignments/day2-lunch/README.md

 ## 2. Identifier mapping

+Write a python script for identifier mapping.<br /><br />
+Your script should take as input two files.
+  1. the mapping file , `fly.text` (as retrieved and explained above)
+  2. a c_tab file from StringTie
+      * You have a file `SRP004442.stringtie.tar.gz`.
+This is found in your `~/data/results/` directory.
+      * You need to run `tar -xzf SRP004442.stringtie.tar.gz` to unpack this file
+          * If this command throws an error, you should alternatively use `wget`, specifically: `wget https://bx.bio.jhu.edu/track-hubs/cmdb/t_data.ctab`
+      * Then your c_tab file specifically is `~/data/results/stringtie/SRR072893/t_data.ctab`

-Write a python script for identifier mapping.
-Your script should take as input the mapping file (as above) and a c_tab file from StringTie and find the corresponding translation from the mapping file.
+Your script should find the corresponding translation from the mapping file.
 If found, it should print the line from the c_tab file, replacing the `gene_id` field with the translated identifier.
 If not found, it should do one of two things depending on a command line argument:

   1. Print nothing (ignore the line)
   2. Print and fill the field with a default value specified on the command line.

 ## Submit